ZWPlayer RTSP Web Playback Solution

 Modern browsers (such as Chrome, Edge, Firefox, etc.) have the following limitations:

-No support for ActiveX controls
+- Do not support ActiveX controls

 Therefore, current modern browsers cannot natively play RTSP protocol streams.